When you arrive in Inari

 It is not essential to open a bank account in Finland, but payments to your bank account abroad will take time and may result in additional fees.
 To open a bank account you need your passport and a Finnish Personal Identification Code.
 There are two banks, OP Financial Grouo and Nordea Bank, that have branches in Inari municipality and also have English websites.

-If you intend to stay permanently you apply for a Finnish municipality of residence (kotikunta).
-Having a municipality of residence is necessary in order to benefit from services offered only to individuals with a municipality of residence, like public health care and child day care.
+If you intend to stay permanently or will be staying for more than a year, you can register Inari as your municipality of residence (kotikunta).
+Having a municipality of residence is necessary in order to benefit from services which the municipality offers only to its own residents, like public health care and child day care.
+Sometimes a municipality of residence is also needed to use services provided by the state authorities or to receive financial benefits or subsidies.
 If you are residing in Finland temporarily, for example to work or study for no longer than one year, in most cases you are not entitled to register a municipality of residence in Finland.

 If you want to reside in Finland permanently, you must have an acceptable reason to do so.
 Acceptable reasons may include:

 The registration of municipality of residence is done in Digital and Population Data Services Agency (Digi- ja väestötietovirasto).
 In order to apply for a municipality of residence, you must visit the service point in person.
 If your entire family is registered, all family members must visit the Digital and Population Data Services Agency.
 The nearest service point is located in Rovaniemi and you can make the appointment online.

 You may apply for your municipality of residence with the Digital and Population Data Services Agency before your right of residence is registered with the Finnish Immigration Service.
 It may be convenient to visit the Finnish Immigration service point and Digital and Population Data Services Agency's office in Rovaniemi the same day.